anuk909/Kakuro-Solver/README.md

 Kakuro is a logic-based number puzzle that is often referred to as a mathematical crossword.
 The objective is to fill all of the blank squares in the grid with digits from 1 to 9 such that the sum of the numbers in each horizontal and vertical block matches the clue associated with that block.
 Additionally, no number may be used more than once in any block.
 For more information, you can visit [Wikipedia](https://en.wikipedia.org/wiki/Kakuro).

-Kakuru puzzles comes in all shapes and sizes, this is an example for simple kakuro of 5x5:
+Kakuro puzzles comes in all shapes and sizes, this is an example for simple kakuro of 5x5:

 <img src="examples/raw_puzzle_image.png" width="300">